 Instructions

-• Place the rice in a large serving bowl.
+• Place the black rice in a large serving bowl.
 Add the edamame, bell pepper, clementines, green onions, and cilantro to the bowl.
 Set aside.

 • In a small bowl, whisk together the rice wine vinegar, orange juice, soy sauce, honey or agave, ginger, garlic, and sesame oil.
 Whisking constantly, add the olive oil in a slow steady stream.
 Add a pinch of salt if desired,